Red-print/Redprint/readme.md

 # BP-UTILITIES
-BP-UTILITIES, an unofficial blueprint script, now allows for hassle-free installation and uninstallation of blueprint, with the added capability to simultaneously install Pterodactyl and update both applications, streamlining server management processes.
+BP-UTILITIES, an unofficial blueprint script, now allows for hassle-free installation and uninstallation of blueprint, with the added capability to simultaneously update Pterodactyl and Blueprint, streamlining server management processes.
 ## OS Support
  Operating System | Version | Supported
 | ---------------- | ------- | ------------------ |